hallidayz/Grounded/PWA_SETUP_COMPLETE.md

 # ✅ PWA Setup Complete!

-Your InnerCompass app is now configured as a Progressive Web App (PWA) that can be installed on Android, iOS, and desktop devices.
+Your **Grounded by AC MiNDS** app is now configured as a Progressive Web App (PWA) that can be installed on Android, iOS, and desktop devices.

 ## 🎯 What's Been Configured